ESP32-Musings/esp32_compressed_delta_ota_update/README.md

     2. WiFi Password: WiFi password

 5. In order to test the OTA demo -> `examples/http_delta_ota` :
-    1. Compile and burn the firmware `idf.py -p PORT -b BAUD flash`
+    1. Flash the firmware `idf.py -p PORT -b BAUD flash`
     2. Run `idf.py -p PORT monitor` and note down the IP assigned to your ESP module.
 The default port is 80.

 6. After getting the IP address, send the patch binary through a HTTP Post request over cURL.